San Diego State Aztecs women's water polo

-The San Diego State Aztecs women's water polo team is a varsity intercollegiate water polo team of San Diego State University.
-The team competes in the Golden Coast Conference (GCC) in Division I of the National Collegiate Athletic Association (NCAA).
+The San Diego State Aztecs women's water polo team is the women's water polo program that represents San Diego State University (SDSU).
+The Aztecs compete in NCAA Division I as an affiliate member of the Golden Coast Conference (GCC).
+The team's home pool is located at the Aztec Aquaplex.

 The team became a varsity program in 1995, competing without a conference for its first season before joining the Mountain Pacific Sports Federation (MPSF) for the following season.
-The Aztecs are a founding member of the GCC, which had its first season in 2014.
+The Aztecs are a founding member of the Golden Coast Conference, which had its first season in 2014.